QUB-ASL/bzzz/SET_UP.md

 ```
 sudo nano /boot/firmware/config.txt
 ```
-Add the following to the end of the file
+Add the following to the end of the file and save.
 ```
 arm_64bit=0
 ```